This page was printed on:

 Transplant team members may ask to speak with your child without you in the room.
 Your child may request privacy as well.
 This allows a child to bring up parts of care that they may not want to discuss in front of you.
 If the health-care provider starts this process in the young teen years, it becomes a normal part of the clinic visit.
 It will help your child trust the health care system and teach them that they can speak freely with their doctors.

-Your transplant center may be able to refer your child to a clinic or program that specializes in sexual health.
+Your transplant hospital may be able to refer your child to a clinic or program that specializes in sexual health.
 These clinics can counsel children, educate them about risks and prevention, and offer sexual health screening and birth control.
 Immunosuppressed recipients who are sexually active may need more frequent follow-up.

 Teenage girls should know the risks associated with pregnancy.
-Some centers may advise certain young female recipients that it is not safe to become pregnant.
+Some hospitals may advise certain young female recipients that it is not safe to become pregnant.
 A teen also could be on medication that could harm a fetus.
 In either case, you should talk to the transplant team about effective and safe birth control, based on your belief system.
 Barrier methods like condoms or spermicides are generally not considered enough on their own.
-Your transplant center can advise you on the safest method for your child, including birth control pills, IUDs or something else.
+Your transplant hospital can advise you on the safest method for your child, including birth control pills, IUDs, or something else.
 Some types of immunosuppressants interfere with the effectiveness of birth control pills.

 Young Adults: Independence and transition

 Advanced preparation that takes years

 In your child’s early teenage years, your transplant hospital will begin to emphasize independence.
 Since your children will not always live with you, it’s important that they learn to take care of themselves.
 Many children are ready to learn about self-care as young as 12 years old, while other children need more time.
 Whenever the process starts, it should be gradual and involve both the parents and the transplant hospital.